 Skin balms, salves, ointments; Barrier creams go by many a name, but they’ve all got the same goal in mind—to keep your skin hydrated and protected.
-They're useful if your skin’s natural barrier function isn’t working as it should, whether it's because of a skin condition (think: eczema, dermatitis, rosacea, and acne) or just an effect of the cold, dry winter.
+They can be useful if your skin’s natural barrier function isn’t working as it should, whether it's because of a skin condition (think: eczema, dermatitis, rosacea, and acne) or just an effect of the cold, dry winter.

 Still, no matter the cause of your skin woes, one thing's for sure: Dry and/or damaged skin can be a real drag.
 That's why our ears perked up when we heard about a product on the market promising us healthy and hydrated skin.
 But what are barrier creams, exactly?
 How do they even work, and what are the best ones to use?
 To find out what skin barrier creams are all about, we turned to board-certified dermatologists.
 Dr. Alicia Zalka and Dr. Annie Gonzalez.

 Meet the Expert

 What Is Barrier Cream?

 So if barrier creams work by forming a protective layer over the surface of your skin, locking vital moisture in, are they essentially the same thing as, say, moisturizers?
 Not exactly.
 According to Gonzalez, "A moisturizer hydrates the outer layer of the skin while barrier creams restore the skin barrier itself.
 Barrier creams repair damaged skin, allow the skin to heal itself, and are usually thicker, while moisturizers enhance skin hydration."
-Dr. Zalka compares barrier creams to a "adding a tarp over a leaky roof" and notes that common ingredients in barrier creams include petrolatum, wax, ceramides, dimethicone, zinc oxide, nicotinamide, hyaluronic acid and glycerin.
+Zalka compares barrier creams to "adding a tarp over a leaky roof" and notes that common ingredients in barrier creams include petrolatum, wax, ceramides, dimethicone, zinc oxide, nicotinamide, hyaluronic acid and glycerin.

 How to Use Barrier Creams